HDLI Logo Housing and Development Law Institute

 • EDUCATIONAL SEMINARS

-Each Spring and each Fall, HDLI holds a national legal conference designed to educate housing officials, staff and legal counsel on hot legal topics.
+HDLI holds a national legal conference designed to educate housing officials, staff and legal counsel on hot legal topics.
 At each conference, HDLI assembles prominent speakers on a host of current topics important to housing agencies.
 See our Conferences and Training Page.
-In addition to its two regular annual conferences, HDLI provides legal training and other educational endeavors on topics that its members want to hear about.
+In addition to its annual conferences, HDLI provides legal training and other educational endeavors on topics that its members want to hear about.
 At each conference, HDLI provides to all attendees a binder chock full of helpful monologues, cases, statutes and regulations.
-The binders also contain HDLI’s “Annual Review of Case Law” compiled and presented by HDLI’s Executive Director/General Counsel.
+The binders also contain HDLI’s “Annual Review of Case Law” compiled and presented by HDLI’s CEO and General Counsel.
 These materials serve as excellent additions to your resource library.

 • ONE-ON-ONE LEGAL COUNSELING AND NETWORKING